momentum-assignments/drf--booklist-api/README.md

 You will need to run `cp booklist/.env.sample booklist/.env` to set started.

 You should test your API as you are building it.
 We recommend using Insomnia to build requests you can run over and over.

+## Stretch goals

+If you get finished with all of the above, what should you do?
+Here are some ideas:

+- Add a search endpoint for finding books by title, author, or the contents of notes.
+- Make a "timeline" endpoint per user.
+This endpoint would show all notes for that user in reverse creation order.
+Each note would include the title and authors for the book as well.
+The intention of this endpoint is to make a reading blog for the user.
+  - If you implement this, adding the ability for each user to turn it on or off is a good idea, as is making individual notes public or private.
+  - This endpoint does not require authentication and is read-only.